veny-lang/veny/docs/veny-the-language.md

 ## 3. Visibility and Accessors

-Venyâ€™s visibility system is designed to reduce boilerplate:
+Veny’s visibility system is designed to reduce boilerplate:

 - Fields are **private by default**.
 - Methods are **public by default**.